Options for Post Docs

 J-1 Research Scholar Status

-J-1 Research Scholar status is the UW’s recommended status for post degree trainee titles.
+J-1 Research Scholar status is the UW’s recommended status for post-degree trainee titles.
 The J-1 program allows individuals to conduct research, receive on-the-job training in their field of study, and build professional networks.
+This approach supports the University’s mission while energizing the University, scholars, faculty, researchers, and other team members through exposure to diverse perspectives, new ways of thinking, and novel approaches to problem-solving.
+The J-1 offers more flexibility with fewer restrictions.

 Advantages of J-1 status include: